 Business Process Optimization (not included in v3.x of Opil)

 The Business Process Optimization (BPO) sub-module of the OPIL Task Planner handles the on-the-fly optimization of the task that is received from the Task Supervisor sub-module of the OPIL Task Planner.
 The BPO sub-module is responsible for minimizing the logistics resources that are required for a given task.
-The BPO receives a task specification from the Task Supervisor sub-module of the OPIL Task Planner in an appropriate formal language and parameterizes the task specification so that the resulting specification requires minimal (or near minimal) logistics resources for its fulfilment.
+The BPO receives a task specification from the Task Supervisor sub-module of the OPIL Task Planner in an appropriate formal language and parametrizes the task specification so that the resulting specification requires minimal (or near minimal) logistics resources for its fulfillment.
 The parameterized task specification is then transmitted back to the Task Supervisor sub-module of the OPIL Task Planner for determining the eventual Motion Task Plan that fulfils the specification.
 The Figure below depicts the interaction between the BPO sub-module with the Task Supervisor sub-module.